Azure/iotedge/test/connectivity/README.md

 ##### Passing Criteria:
 All the messages sent by Message Sender is received in order at Message Receiver within (EdgeHub_Recover_Time) + 15 minutes.
+Where (EdgeHub_Recover_Time) is the time span EdgeHub takes to be aware of online/offline state

 #### EdgeHub Restart Test
 The goal of EdgeHub Restart Test is to verify/benchmark a restart period of an EdgeHub.
 The measurement is done using two methods: a Direct Method and a Message.

-The message test is developed to strictly test only the only when the EdgeHub complete its restart and is ready for a module to connect.
+The message test is developed to strictly test only when the EdgeHub complete its restart and is ready for a module to connect.
 While the direct method test also make sure that the receiver can successfully response to the direct method request from the sender.
 This results in a slightly different time measurement between the two test (see the diagram below).

 ![Connectivity Test Diagram](./images/ConnectivityTest_EdgeHubRestart_Timeline.png)